Food Waste Data

 At Tesco, we have no time for waste.
 We were the first retailer in Ireland to publish independently assured food waste data for our own operations and are committed to driving progress towards the UN Sustainable Development Goal (SDG) target to halve per capita global food waste by 2030.

-- We donated 946 tonnes of food to over 375 good causes and charitable organisations from our stores and distribution centres.
-This is equivalent to over 2.25 million meals.
+- We donated 1,086 tonnes of food to over 370 good causes and charitable organisations from our stores and distribution centres, equivalent to over 2.6 million meals.

-- We launched Colleague Shop in all stores as a way in which to support our drive towards no good food going to waste, resulting in 162 tonnes of bakery, produce and ambient food saved from going to waste.
+- We launched Colleague Shop in all stores towards the end of 2019 resulting in 434 tonnes of bakery, produce and ambient food being saved from going to waste in 2020/21.

-- We partnered with twelve of our large Irish fresh suppliers in a bid to tackle the issue of food waste at their manufacturing sites and to working collaboratively to adopt the UN’s SDG goal 12.3.
-Led by Tesco Ireland, these Irish food suppliers including Aryzta, Country Crest, Keelings, Total Produce, and Manor Farm have committed to publicly target, measure and act Key to this will be to measure and publicly publish details of their food waste for the first time in 2020.
+- We partnered with 12 of our large Irish fresh suppliers in a bid to tackle the issue of food waste at their manufacturing sites and to working collaboratively to adopt the UN’s SDG goal 12.3.
+Led by Tesco Ireland, these Irish food suppliers including Aryzta, Country Crest, Keelings, Total Produce, and Manor Farm committed to publicly target, measure and act.
+All 12 suppliers publicly published details of their food waste for the first time in 2020.

 Transparency and measurement are essential for identifying hotspots, and in tackling the causes of food waste.
 It helps everyone understand how much, where, and why food is being wasted.

-1,107 tonnes of surplus were redistributed through donations to charity and colleagues last year, an increase of 88% compared to our baseline year of 2016/17.
+In total, 1,520 tonnes of surplus were redistributed through donations to charity and colleagues last year, an increase of 37% compared to 2019/20.
 Increased donations resulted from a focus on the top stores driving food waste and matching suitable local charitable organisations to them, along with a drive for continued improvements in donation compliance at a store level nationwide.

-As a member of the Department of Communications, Climate Action and the Environment’s Action Group on Food Waste in the Retail Sector, we worked closely with Government to discuss retail plans to tackle the issue of food waste and support the drive for all retailers in Ireland to publish amalgamated food waste data.
+As a member of the Department of Communications, Climate Action and the Environment’s Action Group on Food Waste in the Retail Sector in 2017/18, we worked closely with Government to discuss retail plans to tackle the issue of food waste and support the drive for all retailers in Ireland to publish amalgamated food waste data.

 We are proud of the work our colleagues do to reduce waste and encourage other businesses to publish detailed, third-party assured food waste data.